I covered the Customer Discovery flow for my web startup in Part 1. Here I’ll be covering the next step: Customer Validation.

 With the finished MVP, it’s time to visit with the original interviewees from Customer Discovery and sell them your MVP.
 In addition, I ensure to include several new potential customers that haven’t been exposed to any product discussions.
 The reason for this is to test your sales process as closely as possible to how a web visitor would but with the added benefit of being in the room.

 This is how I structure my sales presentation — part usability testing, part selling:

-1. Show customer your landing page.
+1. Show customers your landing page.

 2. Ask them what they think the service is about.
-What’s compelling, what’s different?
+What’s compelling, and what’s different?
 Does the difference matter?